MobSF/Mobile-Security-Framework-MobSF/README.md

 * Thomas Abraham - For JS Hacks on UI
 * Tim Brown (@timb_machine) - For the iOS Binary Analysis Ruleset
 * Shanil Prasad (@Rajuraju14) - For improving iOS ATS Analysis
+* Jovan Petrovic for sponsoring a server to host mobsf.live